-86. From the very outset of ranitidine development, GSK was aware that ranitidine was an unstable molecule that could degrade and form into NDMA.
-GSK concealed that fact, which was not revealed to the world until Relator Valisure published its testing data in September 2019 (after first disclosing this information to the United States).
+88. From the very outset of ranitidine development, GSK was aware that ranitidine was an unstable molecule that could degrade and form into NDMA.

+GSK concealed that fact, which was not revealed to the world until Relator information to the United States).
 Within months of Valisure's public disclosure, the FDA investigated the issue and ordered all ranitidine products off the market.
 The following paragraphs detail how GSK committed this fraud, caused millions of Americans to be exposed to a genotoxic carcinogen without their consent, leading to the United States and the Plaintiff States to pay billions of ranitidine products that, absent the fraud, would never have been on the market.